Skip to main navigation Skip to search Skip to main content

 Research Interests

-Her research interests focus on analyzing the legal, political, and ethical dilemmas that states and societies face in addressing the legacy of mass atrocity crimes.
+Her research interests focus on analysing the legal, political, and ethical dilemmas that states and societies face in addressing the legacy of mass atrocity crimes.
 She is particularly interested in exploring the challenges of linking justice initiatives to peace in post-conflict societies.

 For more information on current and past projects, please access the link below: